 This interactive workshop provides a non-judgmental approach aimed at understanding what unconscious bias is (and is not), how it operates in the workplace, and how it can undermine organizational objectives.
 In this workshop, you will have the opportunity to increase self-awareness, get up to speed with the latest research on unconscious bias, and learn some simple strategies to notice and counter your biases.

-This course is facilitated by Candy Khan, award-winning Diversity and Inclusion Specialist.
-Candy has facilitated courses on unconscious bias, achieving excellence in recruitment, respectful workplace practices, intercultural competency and other training to over 10,000 staff.
+This course is facilitated by Candy Khan and Karen Yong.
+Candy is a certified Change Management Practitioner and Diversity and Inclusion Specialist who has facilitated courses on unconscious bias, achieving excellence in recruitment, respectful workplace practices, intercultural competency and other training to over 10,000 staff.
+Karen brings 25 years of Organizational Development (OD) experience across sectors specializing in workplace bullying, leadership development and creating healthy spaces.
+Karen has developed, implemented, and evaluated OD training programs in Canada and the U.S to small and large companies.

 Unconscious bias is a natural human instinct.
 We automatically gravitate to people who are like us.
 When it comes to recruitment, we hire what we recognize.